PrincetonUniversity/hpc_beginning_workshop/07_installing_software/README.md

 julia/0.5.0 julia/0.6.0 julia/1.0.1 julia/1.1.0 julia/1.3.0
 ```

-Use the `module load <module-name>` command to activate a module.
+Use the `module load <module-name/version>` command to activate a module.
 For example:

 ```
 $ julia